a1302z/OktoberfestFoodDataset/README.md

 With the [Preview](Preview.ipynb) notebook one can try out the pretrained TensorFlow models on arbitrary images.

-The [CreateTFRecord](CreateTFRecord.ipynb) notebook contains code to convert the dataset in to the TFRecord file format so it can be used with the TensorFlow object detection library.
+The [CreateTFRecordFile](CreateTFRecordFile.ipynb) notebook contains code to convert the dataset in to the TFRecord file format so it can be used with the TensorFlow object detection library.

 The [ShowAnnotations](ShowAnnotations.py) visualizes the bounding boxes of the dataset.
 Use 'n' for the next image, 'p' for the previous and 'q' to quit.